z3roq/Mill-Heat-Pump-HA-Integration/README.md

 4. There should be now a climate entity named after room name in Home Assistant.

 Note:
-I am nowhere near of even basic developer and this was done heavely relied on AI, so there could be issues whit this.
+I am nowhere near of even basic developer, so there could be issues whit this.

 TODO:
 - HACS installation